LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD May 2022
+* Item 10394: Updates for incorporating ELN in LKSM
-* Item 10394: LKSM menu update to add Notebooks section config
+  * LKSM menu update to add Notebooks section config
+  * URLResolver update for handling notebooks in search result hits

 ### version 2.174.0
 *Released*: 19 May 2022